pr3y/Bruce/README.md

 + [@IncursioHack](https://github.com/IncursioHack) for adding RF and RFID modules features.
 + [@Luidiblu](https://github.com/Luidiblu) for logo and UI design assistance.
 + [@eadmaster](https://github.com/eadmaster) for adding a lot of features.
-+ Everyone who contributed someway to the project, thanks :heart:
++ Everyone who contributed in some way to the project, thanks :heart:

 ## :construction: Disclaimer

 Bruce is a tool for cyber offensive and red team operations, distributed under the terms of the Affero General Public License (AGPL).
 It is intended for legal and authorized security testing purposes only.
 Use of this software for any malicious or unauthorized activities is strictly prohibited.
 By downloading, installing, or using Bruce, you agree to comply with all applicable laws and regulations.
 This software is provided free of charge, and we do not accept payments for copies or modifications.
 The developers of Bruce assume no liability for any misuse of the software.
 Use at your own risk.